March 10, 2009

 First we need to set up your US server to forward some selected HTTP sites as well as the Flash RTMP video streams.
 Do these steps on the server in the US:

-• Create a file, hulu_proxy.ini with these contents:
+• Create a file, hulu-proxy.ini with these contents:

 [proxy]